saveourtool/diktat/README.md

 [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)

-DiKTat is a strict [coding standard ](info/guide/diktat-coding-convention.md) for Kotlin and a collection of [Kotlin](https://kotlinlang.org/) code style rules implemented as AST visitors on the top of [KTlint](https://ktlint.github.io/).
-It can be used for detecting and autofixing code smells in CI/CD process.
-The full list of available supported rules and inspections can be found [here](info/available-rules.md).
+**DiKTat** is a strict [coding standard](info/guide/diktat-coding-convention.md) for Kotlin, consisting of a collection of [Kotlin](https://kotlinlang.org/) code style rules implemented as Abstract Syntax Tree (AST) visitors built on top of [KTlint](https://ktlint.github.io/).
+It serves the purpose of detecting and automatically fixing code smells in the Continuous Integration/Continuous Deployment (CI/CD) process.
+You can find the comprehensive list of supported rules and inspections [here](info/available-rules.md).

-Now diKTat was already added to the lists of [static analysis tools](https://github.com/analysis-tools-dev/static-analysis), to [kotlin-awesome](https://github.com/KotlinBy/awesome-kotlin) and to [kompar](https://catalog.kompar.tools/Analyzer/diKTat/1.2.5).
-Thanks to the community for this support!
+DiKTat has gained recognition and has been added to the lists of [static analysis tools](https://github.com/analysis-tools-dev/static-analysis), [kotlin-awesome](https://github.com/KotlinBy/awesome-kotlin), and [kompar](https://catalog.kompar.tools/Analyzer/diKTat/1.2.5).
+We extend our gratitude to the community for this support!

 ## See first